 Step 3: Apply for the CQE Exam (Less Than One Year).

 The cost of the CQE exam is $498.
-Register for free with the American Society for Quality to get the ball rolling and save $100 on the cost of the exam.
+Register for free with the American Society for Quality to get the ball rolling and save $100 on the exam cost.
 Prospective CQEs can become a member of the ASQ for an annual fee of $169.
-Doing so will gives candidates full access to all ASQ resources, support, and industry news and updates.
+Doing so will give candidates full access to all ASQ resources, support, and industry news and updates.

-This list of exam dates in 2019 and beyond can give aspiring CQEs an idea of how often exams take place.
-The CQE exam application and the ASQ “Certified Body of Knowledge” are both useful to begin the credentialing process.
+This list of exam dates in 2022 and beyond can give aspiring CQEs an idea of how often exams occur.
+The CQE exam application and the ASQ “Certified Body of Knowledge” are both useful for the credentialing process.

 Step 4: Prepare for the CQE Certification Exam (Less Than One Year)